athype/cob_ctrlaltelite/Documentation/Products/FunctionalDesign.md

   - Educators: Record and store audio feedback; access and listen to feedback.
   - Students: Record and store audio feedback; access and listen to feedback.
 - **Rules:**
-  - Audio feedback is separate from assignment text for greater visibility.
+  - Audio and video feedback is shown separate from assignment text for greater visibility.
   - Only authorized users can access feedback stored in the system.
 - **Data:**
   - Audio files (e.g., `.mp3`, `.wav`).
+  - Video files (e.g, `mp4`, `mkv`)
-  - Text feedback entries (associated with audio feedback or standalone).
+  - Text feedback entries (associated with audio feedback transcription or standalone).

 ### 3.2 Epics and User Stories
-#### Epic 1: Audio Feedback Recording and Playback
+#### Sprint 1:
 - **User Story 1:** As a user, I want to record audio feedback so that I can capture my message more naturally using tone of voice.
-  - **Tasks:**
+  - **Includes the following:**
-    - Develop audio recording functionality.
+    - Audio recording
-    - Add Play, Pause, and Stop buttons for recordings.
+    - Play, pause, and stop buttons for it.
-    - Securely store audio files in the database.
 - **User Story 2:** As a user, I want to listen to recorded audio feedback so that I can revisit it later.
-  - **Tasks:**
+  - **Includes the following:**
-    - Display a list of recorded audio files.
+    - List of recorded audios with a play button.
-    - Provide a Play button for each file.
-    - Ensure smooth playback functionality.

-#### Epic 2: Text Feedback Input and Retrieval
 - **User Story 3:** As a user, I want to type feedback so that I can express my thoughts directly and conveniently.
-  - **Tasks:**
+  - **Includes the following:**
-    - Implement a text input field for feedback.
+    - Text input field
-    - Add a Save button to store text feedback securely.
+    - Button for sending (to the list with saved texts)
 - **User Story 4:** As a user, I want to view saved text feedback so that I can revisit my previous inputs.
+  - **Includes the following:**
+    - List with the text field
+    - Box for view, where a selected text can be read
+#### Sprint 2:
+- **User Story 1:** As a user, I want to switch between Light, Dark, and High Contrast modes so that I can use the platform in different environments or based on my visual preferences.
+  - **Includes the following:**
+    - Integrating Whisper into the backend to process stored audio files.
+    - Converting recorded audio files to the required frequency (16,000 Hz).
+    - "Transcribe" button to audio feedback previews for initiating transcription.
+    - Connecting the transcription feature between the frontend and backend.
+- **User Story 2:** As a user, I want to transcribe my audio feedback to text so that I can have flexibility in how I provide feedback.
+  - **Includes the following:**
+    - A theme switcher to the frontend with options for Light, Dark, and High Contrast modes.
+    - Light theme, ensuring consistent styling and smooth transitions.
+    - Add High Contrast mode for better accessibility.
+#### Sprint 3:
+- **User Story 1:** As a user, I want the app to have a convenient and user-friendly interface with specific and relevant guidance so that I can record feedback easily and efficiently
+  - **Includes the following:**
+    - Feedback lists (audio, text, video) on a separate page.
+    - A slider to toggle between different feedback types.
+    - Improving the visual design of the interface, including consistent styling and clear labels.
+- **User Story 2:** As a user, I want to be able to record video feedback so that I can deliver feedback similar to an in-person experience
-  - **Tasks:**
+  - **Includes the following:**
+    - A video recorder component with buttons for record, stop, and playback.
+    - Database functionality for video storage and retrieval.
-    - Create a list view for displaying saved text feedback.
+    - A list of recorded videos with options for playback.
-    - Include a preview box for selected feedback.
+- **User Story 3:** As a user, I want real-time feedback during transcription so that I know the progress and status of my request.
+  - **Includes the following:**
+    - Real-time status updates for the transcription process.
+    - Progress stages like uploading, conversion, and transcription on the frontend.

 ### 3.3 Mockups and wireframes (Low-Fidelity)
 #### Mockups